 College of Law.
 As Providence directed, Josiah received an opportunity to train in electric work.
-He has worked for Griffin Electric in Greer and Clark Electric in Spartanburg, and currently works as a project manager installing solar power systems with Pacific H.E.L.P.S., with all profits going to mission work in the Micronesian Islands.
+He has worked for Griffin Electric in Greer and Clark Electric in Spartanburg, and currently works as a project manager installing solar power systems with Pacific H.E.L.P.S. based in Taylors, with all profits going to fund Christian missions work in the Micronesian Islands.

 Though he's not an attorney and doesn't consider himself a politician, Josiah has long been active in the political process.
-As a teen, he was motivated by the writings of Thomas Jefferson in the 1798 Kentucky Resolutions, in which Jefferson explained that "the several states are not united on the principle of unlimited submission to their general government."
+As a teen, he was motivated by the writings of Thomas Jefferson and other American Founders.
 Josiah became an avid researcher of history and often tuned in to conservative talk radio.
 In 2004, the Greenville News published his first letter to the editor, on the danger posed by illegal immigration and the need to secure the border.

-In 2007, Josiah founded Soldiers of Biblical Reformation (SBR), a nondenominational Christian group bringing families together to uphold God's design in all of life, including the realm of civil government.
+In 2007, Josiah founded Soldiers of Biblical Reformation (SBR), a nondenominational Christian club bringing families together to uphold God's design in all of life, including the realm of civil government.
 Josiah believes that our faith should be bigger than Sunday morning.
 Through mentorship, training events, service, and outreach trips, Soldiers of Biblical Reformation equips young people to be a light in the community and the culture.

 Josiah has also taught a number of classes independently, including elementary science, high-school American History, and the U.S. Constitution for all ages.